kklein/kklein.github.io/_posts/2021-02-28-sudoku_dfs.markdown

 # The search

-Now having an idea what the semantics of our underlying tree are, what are we looking for in this tree?
+Now having an idea about what the semantics of our underlying tree look like, what are we looking for in this tree?

-Given that every node of the tree represents not only an arbitrary state of the board but rather a state of the board, which is consistent with the Sudoku rules, we can focus on Sudoku's actually goal: filling the board.
-Filling the board is equivalent to saying that no cell is left empty.
+Given that every node of the tree represents not only an arbitrary state of the board but rather a state of the board consistent with Sudoku rules, we may now focus on Sudoku's actual goal: completing the board.
+This is equivalent to saying that no cell is left empty.

 Hence, in this tree, we look for a node whose state of the board comes without empty cells.

-Moreover, we know that Sudoku comes with a unique solution, hence we must not care for distinguishing between several cells fulfilling this constraint.
+Moreover, we know that every suitable Sudoku puzzle comes with a unique solution, hence we must not care for distinguishing between several nodes statisfying this constraint.

 As a side note, this problem can clearly also be tackled with breadth-first search.
-The latter's usually attractive of finding the shortest path is not relevant in this particular application, since all chains of actions arriving at the solution are of equal length: the number of empty fields.
+The latter's usual appeal of finding the shortest path is not relevant in this particular application since all chains of actions arriving at the solution are of equal length: the number of empty cells.

 ## Implementation

-All things Sudoku start off with a board, right?
+All things Sudoku start off with a board.
 While some other data structures might be handier for this task in some regards, I just went with a nested list for the sake of sticking with vanilla python.
 Note that 0 is employed as an indicator for empty cells.

 ```python
 board = [